CPernet/ReproducibleQuantitativeDataScience/README.md

 ### Day 3 - Better coding

-- Programming
+- Programming (CP)
-- Good coding practices
+- Good coding practices (CP)
-- An introduction to computational analysis methods: permutation, bootstrap, cross-validation, out-of-sample generalization
+- An introduction to computational analysis methods: permutation, bootstrap, cross-validation, out-of-sample generalization (MG)
-- Time to update your code - update your own scripts and functions, work in teams and with teachers, review each other work
+- Time to update your code - update your own scripts and functions, work in teams and with teachers, review each other work (MG & CP)

 ### Day 4 - Better analyses

-- P-hacking your data - lecture
+- P-hacking your data - lecture (CP)
 - Understanding p-values (see [notebook](https://github.com/CPernet/ReproducibleQuantitativeDataScience/tree/main/p_values))
-- Update your own scripts and functions, work in teams and with teachers, review each other work
+- Feedback on coursework and discuss further issue to make your PhD reproducible (MG, MH, CP)
 - Encapsulate code for reproducibility using containers (all afternoon - [install docker on your own machine](https://docs.docker.com/engine/install/) before the course so you can use a container and then build a container)

 ### Course work